Mersey Ferry: Leasowe, Egremont and the Royal Daffodil II

 A second was constructed by James Lamont & Co at Greenock and entered service in 1958.
 She was larger than the Dartmouth pair as she had three decks and was designed for the dual role of ferry and cruise service.
 The Roman 'II' was added to her name because of a Thames estuary cruise ship also called which existed from 1939 until 1967.
 The gross register tonnage of Royal Daffodil II was 609.
 A gross error was the size of her engines, developing 1360 bhp a piece she was underpowered and often struggled in strong tides.
 Aside from the engine order telegraphs, she also had helms in the side boxes meaning that the ship could be steered from them if required.
 The vessel ran aground on a sandbank in thick fog in September 1967 and was involved in a collision in January 1968.
 Taking on water from a hole near her bow, she was beached near Seacombe.
 Repaired at Cammell Laird, she subsequently returned to service.

 During the 1970s the fleet was rationalised, with surplus vessels being put up for sale.
 Leasowe was sold into Greek ownership in 1974 and renamed Naias II.
 By 1980 she had been sold on and was renamed Cavo Doro.
 She remained in service until the early 2000s and is reported to have since been scrapped.

 Royal Daffodil II was also sold to Greek owners in 1977 and renamed several times.
 She sank in heavy seas on 7 November 2007, whilst carrying the name Dolphin I, with the loss of her captain and mate.

 The Egremont was laid up in Morpeth Dock whilst on sale offer in 1975 and sprang a leak.
 Her engine room was flooded, ruining her engines and rendering her inoperable.
 She was stripped of her machinery and used as a floating headquarters for the Island Cruising Club in Salcombe, Devon, not far from her original birthplace.
 In 2016, the vessel underwent extensive repairs to her hull in Sharpness, Gloucestershire, before being again laid up.
-As of April 2019, the vessel is no longer in use by the ICC and has been offered for sale.
+By April 2019, the vessel was no longer in use by the ICC and had since been offered for sale.

+Despite the strong likelihood of being scrapped in 2019, Egremont was still berthed, unused, at Sharpness in July 2025 and moored alongside the Planet Mersey Bar lightvessel.